New Construction Properties Work Smart for You

 Let’s dive a little deeper…

-We don’t see a lot of financial sense in acquiring a long-term holding property that could earn $600/month (or $7200/year) in cash flow if you’re just going to send that cash out the back door towards repair costs or vacant holding costs.
-Now if you’re seeking an older property for a short-term flip for profit, that should be analyzed from a completely different perspective, but let’s establish that you are seeking a long-term asset.
+We don’t see a lot of financial sense in acquiring a long-term holding property that could earn $500/month (or $6000/year) in cash flow if you’re just going to send that cash out the back door towards repair costs or vacant holding costs.
+Now if you’re seeking an older property for a short-term flip for profit, that should be analyzed from a completely different perspective, but let’s establish that you are seeking a long-term asset to build your wealth.
 To get the best ROI possible you must keep your property operating at OPTIMUM PERFORMANCE!

 So, what is optimum performance?